barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-p1.md

 ### Reproduction

-Reproduction in done with the following functions.
+Reproduction is done with the following functions.

 **Evolutionary Process**